Slowdeb/Tryhackme/ide.md

 When uploading the reverse shell do not forget to change this fields to match your ip and chosen port.

-Now how to we trigger the payload?
+Now how do we trigger the payload?

 "Gobuster" found many hidden directories and one of them hinted us to a workspace directory: